-85. With the approval of the regional manager, the amount of royalty or stumpage payable in respect of Crown timber may be calculated using the information provided by a cruise of the timber conducted before it is cut, instead of the volume reported in a scale of the timber made under Part 6.
+85. With the approval of the regional manager, the amount of royalty or stumpage payable on Crown timber may be calculated using the information provided by a cruise of the timber conducted before it is cut, instead of the volume reported in a scale of the timber made under Part 6.